 Shrader, Mildred - One of the early white members of the NAACP in Kentucky; active in the Peace Movement and the Women's Movement; she and her family participated in the civil rights marches and protests.

 Wade, Alice (1939-2008) - Behind-the-scenes activist within the civil rights movement in Louisville, KY; also led protest marches against racism and police brutality.

 Walls, Murray B. Atkins (1900-1993) - Added Black History program to the curriculum at the Indianapolis school where she was teaching; campaigned for the integration of the libraries in Louisville, KY in the late 1940s.

 Walters, Lelia Coleman (1866-1949) - Broke may racial barriers, including becoming the first African American woman school principal in Louisville, KY; president of the African Redemption Society; associated with Booker T. Washington and Marcus Garvey.

 Seals, Sally J. (b.
 1868 or 1871) - First African American woman to be admitted to the Kentucky Bar; supported African American men's voting rights in Kentucky.

 Williams, Frances H. (1899-1992) - Activist with the YWCA and the NAACP; served on President Truman's Committee on Civil Rights.

-Young, Aurelia J. Norris (b.
-1915) - Musician; educator; wife of Jack Harvey Young, Sr., distinguished Mississippi civil rights lawyer; supporter of her husband's efforts.
+Young, Aurelia J. Norris (1915-2010) - Musician; educator; wife of Jack Harvey Young, Sr., distinguished Mississippi civil rights lawyer; supporter of her husband's efforts.